Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Laws of large numbers and spectral gaps

 From Theorem 2.6 we know that $Q^s$ has a unique stationary measure $\pi^s$ and 1 is the unique eigenvalue with modulus one.
-Then the above Doeblin-Fortet inequality implies (see \cite{34}) the relation $Q^s=\pi^s \otimes 1+V^{s}$ where $V^{s}$ commutes with the projection $\pi^s \otimes 1$ has spectral radius less then one and satisfies $V^s(\pi^s\otimes 1)=0$, hence the required formula for $P^s$. \qquad $\square$ 3mm \underline{\textbf{Corollary 3.20}}
+Then the above Doeblin-Fortet inequality implies (see \cite{33}) the relation $Q^s=\pi^s \otimes 1+V^{s}$ where $V^{s}$ commutes with the projection $\pi^s \otimes 1$ has spectral radius less then one and satisfies $V^s(\pi^s\otimes 1)=0$, hence the required formula for $P^s$. \end{proof}

-With the notations and hypothesis of Corollary 3.19, the following Doeblin-Fortet inequality is valid, if $z=s+it$ , $0\leq s<s_{\infty}$ :
+\begin{coro} With the notation and hypothesis of Corollary 3.19, the following Doeblin-Fortet inequality is valid, if $z=s+it$, $0\leq s<s_{\infty}$ :